tailosinc/vl53l0x-linux/README.md

 ---

 ## Supported platforms
-* Odroid C2 - main target board
-* Odroid C1/XU3/XU4 - as supported by linked WiringPi fork
-* Raspberry Pi (any) - as supported by base WiringPi library
-* Others - possible but unsure
+Should work on all platforms supporting Linux I2Cdev access (`/dev/i2c-*` device files) and GPIO access via `/sys/class/gpio/*`.

+Tested on BeagleBone Green Wireless.

 ---

-## Used libraries/dependencies
-* [WiringPi (my fork)](https://github.com/mjbogusz/wiringPi) - for both I&sup2;C and GPIO connectivity.
-My forked version adds support for Odroid boards and for writing block data to I&sup2;C

----

 ## Usage
 ### Hardware
-A [VL53L0X carrier](https://www.pololu.com/product/2490) can be purchased from Pololu's website.
+A [VL53L0X carrier](https://www.pololu.com/product/2490) can be purchased e.g. from Pololu's website.
 Before continuing, careful reading of the [product page](https://www.pololu.com/product/2490) as well as the VL53L0X datasheet is recommended.

 Important notes on hardware:
 * XSHUT is connected via pull-up resistor to VIN, therefore the sensor can be powered from GPIO even if VIN is disconnected
-* Even putting the sensor to hardware standby (XSHUT low, VIN connected) will reset its address (see [Multiple sensors secton](#multiple-sensors) on why that's important)
+* Even putting the sensor to hardware standby (XSHUT low, VIN connected) will reset its address! (see [Multiple sensors secton](#multiple-sensors) on why that's important)

 #### Connections
 ##### Odroid C2